defold/defold/README_TVOS.md

 # tvOS

 Right now tvOS is similar to iOS, most of what is written for iOS apply here as well.
 The main differences being various things have been dropped/deprecated in the SDK.
-UIDeviceFamily array in Info.plist identifies tvOS by an integer 3 (TARGETED_DEVICE_FAMILY in Xcode Build Settings). tvOS only runs arm64.

 ## User input